 - Clinical experience incorporating the Stages of Change.

 - Clinical experience utilizing Brief Motivational Interviewing.

-- Clinical experience with substance use disorders.
+- Clinical experience with substance use disorders and dual diagnosis.

 - A curriculum vitae;

 - Letter verifying anticipated doctoral degree completion date before August 22, 2016 from the Department Chair, Training Director, or other administrative official in your APA-accredited academic program;

 - Letter from Internship Training Director verifying an anticipated internship completion on or before August 22, 2016.
 The letter should also verify that the applicant has been cleared to attend training activities beginning August 1, 2016, if internship completion date is not prior to August 1;